You have never experienced the sensation of being carried over the sea in the embrace of the wind?

 and the gods of wind and sea

-comfortably carry you from island to island over the crystal clear waters of the Aegean, for a period of 10 days to two weeks,
+comfortably carry you from island to island over the crystal clear waters of the Aegean, for a period of one week to 10 days

 through the Dodecanese Island Chain in the western Aegean Sea